RepoDynamics/PyPackIT/docs/website/source/manual/control/templating/index.md

 Reference templates are used to reuse configurations.
-They use the syntax `${{ <JSONPath> }}$` where `<JSONPath>` is a [JSONPath expression](manual-cc-configpaths) (without the leading `$.`) to extract values from anywhere in the control center configurations.
+They use the syntax `${{ <JSONPath> }}$` where `<JSONPath>` is a [JSONPath expression](manual-cc-configpaths) (without the leading `$.`) pointing to a value in the control center configurations. to extract values from anywhere in the control center configurations.
 Note that there must be **at least one whitespace character** between `<JSONPath>` and each of the delimiters.
 For example,